se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Like any other framework/library, Angular has its share of disadvantages.

-1. **Steep Learning curve** - Angular has many topics to learn, such as directives, modules, decorators, components, services, dependency injection, pipes, templates and most importantly TypeScript.
+1. **Steep Learning curve** - Angular requires one to learn many concepts, such as directives, modules, decorators, components, services, dependency injection, pipes, templates and most importantly TypeScript.
 The sheer number of new concepts is confusing to newcomers.

-2. **Opinionated Framework** - Angular tells developers how to structure their application.
+2. **Opinionated Framework** - Angular enforces developers to follow a structure when designing the application.
 While libraries like React allow engineers the freedom to choose any third party library to integrate into their application.

     [source](https://www.altexsoft.com/blog/engineering/the-good-and-the-bad-of-angular-development/)